-This vocational course, equivalent to two A-levels, leads to a recognised qualification for entering health and social care professions or for further training such as university courses.
+This vocational course, equivalent to three A-levels, leads to a recognised qualification for entering health and social care professions or for further training such as university courses.
 Combining academic study and application of theories, it includes a mandatory work placement.

 In Year 1, you will achieve the Foundation Diploma which is equivalent to 1.5 A-levels and this will be topped up to the full Extended Diploma in the second year.